Divisiones Regionales de Fútbol in Galicia: League chronology

-Preferente Autonómica de Galicia
+Preferente de Galicia

-The Preferente Autonómica de Galicia is one of the lower levels of the Spanish Football League.
+The Preferente de Galicia is one of the lower levels of the Spanish Football League.
 It is held every year.
 It stands at the sixth level of Spanish football.
 All of the clubs are based in the autonomous community of Galicia.

 League format

-The league played in two groups of 20 teams each.
-At the end of the season, the champion and runner-up from each group are promoted to Tercera División RFEF - Group 1.
-The third placed teams play a promotion play-off to fill any vacancies in Tercera RFEF.
+The league played in two groups of 18 teams each.
+At the end of the season, the champion from each group are promoted to Tercera División RFEF - Group 1.
+The runners-up play a promotion play-off to fill any vacancies in Tercera RFEF.
 Three teams from each group are relegated to Primeira Autonómica.
 (Additional teams could be relegated if there are more teams relegated to Tercera División than that are promoted; both Tercera División and Autonómica Preferente groups have a limit of 20 clubs.)